willrobert/esbm-cpp/README.md

 ESBMC enables by default the checking of array bounds, division by zero, and pointer safety, which can also be disabled via command line by typing:

-`esbmc file_name.c --no-bounds-check`		//check for out-of-bounds array indexing `esbmc file_name.c --no-pointer-check`	//check for NULL-pointer dereferencing `esbmc file_name.c --no-div-by-zero-check`	//check for divisions by zero
+`esbmc file_name.c --no-boundssl-check`		//check for out-of-bounds array indexing `esbmc file_name.c --no-pointer-check`	//check for NULL-pointer dereferencing `esbmc file_name.c --no-div-by-zero-check`	//check for divisions by zero